Createdd/Writing/articles/MLJavaScript.md

 ## Summarizing the candidates

-Thinking it object oriented programming we can lay out the following:
+Thinking in object oriented programming we can lay out the following:

 We have a candidate class with